demirsergen/demirsergen/README.md

 #### Web Developer
 ![Web Developer](https://pbs.twimg.com/profile_banners/1257279753700233216/1652814117/1500x500)

-I'm a self-taught Web Developer specializing in front-end development.
-I thoroughly enjoy learning new technologies and having a little bit of a challenge motivates me.
-I do my best to become a better version of myself every day.
+Self-taught Web Developer specializing in front-end development.
+Thoroughly enjoy learning new technologies and challenges.
+Aim to become a better version of myself every day.
 You can find me on twitter at https://twitter.com/sergenddemir.

 ## Skills and Experience